irmen/Pyro4/docs/source/install.rst

 Requirements
 ------------
-You need Python 2.6 or newer for Pyro4.
-Also see :ref:`should-i-choose-pyro4`.
+Pyro4 works on the following Python versions: 2.6, 2.7, 3.2 and newer.
+It also works with Pypy, Jython, and IronPython.
 Pyro is written in 100% pure Python.
-It works on any recent operating system.
+It works on any recent operating system where Python is available.

 It will default to using the `serpent <https://pypi.python.org/pypi/serpent>`_ serializer so you will need to install Serpent as well, unless you configure Pyro to use one of the other serializers.